yuriy-chumak/libol-algebra/README.md

 Possible options:
  - Just `make; make install` inside the project folder,
  - Or `kiss install libol-algebra` using [ol-packages](https://github.com/yuriy-chumak/ol-packages) repository,
- - If you don't need the fast inexact math support (meaning optimized C code for floating point machine types) or you don't have the C compiler available, you can just `copy the "otus" folder` to your project.
+ - If you don't need the fast inexact math support (the optimized C code for floating point machine types) or you don't have the C compiler available, you can just *copy the "otus" folder* to your project.

 ## Usage